kebedemeron905/ERPtoATP/Documentation.md

 ***
 <br/>

-c
-This lab is now complete.
+This guide is now complete.